Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit9.md

 | * Output of ridiculous cat output * |

 That's what I'm talking about!
-Now this is a challenge.
+Now this is a challenge!
 If I'm being honest, I was going to be really bummed if I was presented with something like ten lines.

 ## :three: Work Smart - Searching the file

 So let's crack our knuckles and start going through this file.
 Who doesn't want to spend hours searching for the unique line, mixed in with duplicates, that could easily be overlooked?

-Or we could leverage another command line tool to do the work for us: `sort`.
+Better yet, we could leverage another command line tool to do the work for us: `sort`.
 I can appreciate the "on the nose" naming convention Linux tends to employ.
 This tool does exactly what it says: it sorts the output and groups duplicates together.
 Let's try this out and see how this works:

 ```bash
 sort data.txt